 Singapore Botanic Gardens guide

-Opened in 1859, the Singapore Botanic Gardens has been around since the era of our grandparents – heck, even our great-grandparents – rendering it one of those attractions that seem to have been around forever.
+Opened in 1859, the Singapore Botanic Gardens (SBG) has been around since the era of our grandparents – heck, even our great-grandparents – rendering it one of those attractions that seem to have been around forever.

 But if you think you’ve got the place all figured out, a visit today might change your mind as the park has been expanded several times in recent years.
-Explore SG’s largest garden anew with this guide which includes a fun children’s playground and lesser-known attractions like a Japan-inspired bamboo grove:
+Explore SG’s largest garden anew with this guide which includes a fun children’s playground and lesser-known attractions like a Japan-inspired bamboo grove.

 Table of Contents